 Additional Training Opportunities during Intern Classes

-As partial fulfillment of advanced training requirements, Denton County Master Gardener veterans may take one or two classes during intern training each year, as a refresher.
+As partial fulfillment of Continuing Education requirements, Denton County Master Gardener veterans may take one or two classes during intern training each year, as a refresher.
 First day, last day, field trips and some individual classes are not included in this opportunity.
 Registration for these classes is available on this page before intern classes begin each year.